Jimanie, owned by Stephanie Seabrook Hedgepath and located in central South

 this challenging role and have been fortunate enough to have been asked to judge

-China, Australia, England, Jamaica, Finland, Ireland, New Zealand, Norway, the Philippines and Sweden and have met many wonderful
+China, Australia, England, Jamaica, Finland, Ireland, New Zealand, Norway, Sweden and the Philippines and have met many wonderful

 people along the way.
-I am presently approved to judge all of the Herding Breeds,
+I am presently approved by AKC to judge four groups: the Herding Breeds,

-the Herding Group all of the Sporting Breeds and the Sporting Group, the majority of the Toy Group, plus Junior Showmanship and Best in Show.
+the Sporting Breeds, the Toy Group and the Non-Sporting Group, plus Junior Showmanship and Best in Show.
 The highlights

-of my judging career thus far have been my appointment to judge several national
+of my judging career thus far have been my appointment to judge several US national

-specialties, including my own breed, Pembroke Welsh Corgis, plus the national
+specialties, including my own breed, Pembroke Welsh Corgis (in the US, CANADA and GREAT BRITIAN), plus the national

 The apex of my judging career occurred in May, 2011, when I judged the national specialty of the Pembroke Welsh Corgi for the Welsh Corgi League in England, only one of a handful of Americans ever to judge that show since its inception in the 1930s.
 To judge one's own breed in its country of origin is the dream of any breeder, and to judge the national specialty there is almost impossible to imagine.
 It is a memory I will cherish forever.
-I continue to learn about dogs by studying new breeds to add to my judging resume.
 I will never 'retire' from learning about dogs, my lifelong passion.

 We hope that you will enjoy visiting with our dogs and reading the articles I have elsewhere on the website under "Corgi Info" and learning a little more